Court strikes down Trump rule that drugmakers disclose price

 The idea was part of a multilevel blueprint Trump announced in 2018 to try to lower prescription drug costs.

+In Congress, a bipartisan bill from Sens.
+Dick Durbin, D-Ill., and Chuck Grassley, R-Iowa, would achieve essentially the same results as the Trump administration rule, requiring companies to list prices of their prescription drugs in their consumer advertising.
+Although an act of Congress would may carry more weight in the courts, its path forward also seems unclear.

-Democrats have taken a more ambitious approach, with the House passing Speaker Nancy Pelosi’s bill authorizing Medicare to negotiate prices directly with the companies.
+Democrats see an opportunity to make far bigger changes.
+The House passed Speaker Nancy Pelosi’s bill authorizing Medicare to negotiate prices directly with the industry.
 That’s a nonstarter for Republicans, though Trump once supported it.

-Now Democratic presidential candidate Joe Biden is backing Medicare negotiations.
+Pelosi’s bill would plow billions from prescription price cuts into providing new benefits for Medicare recipients, such as vision, dental and hearing aids.
+Democratic presidential candidate Joe Biden also backs Medicare negotiations.